4 min read

 Let’s take a deeper look at how green building is transforming real estate.

-In the United States alone, buildings account for 39% of total energy use and 38% of carbon emissions.
+In the United States alone, buildings account for 39% of total energy use and 38% carbon emissions.
 Numbers look similar in developed cities and countries around the world.
-As organizations and governments increase efforts to combat climate change, it’s natural to look toward real estate as a powerful way to make headway.
+So as organizations and governments increase efforts to combat climate change, it’s natural to look toward real estate as a powerful way to make headway.
 Thus: green building.

 AlphaSense research revealed dozens of examples of green building initiatives by corporations, governments, and partnerships between the two that focus on both new development and revamping existing buildings to eliminate outdated and environmentally detrimental features.

 - The Canadian Green Building Council (CaCBG) recently awarded BentallGreenOak (BGO) its national Green Building Pioneer Award for its delivery of customized climate resilience plans to 413 properties in their North American portfolio encompassing 75 million square feet.